mhenry07/aspire-repro/README.md

 - MediaDownloader.cs license: see AspireRepro.Worker/MediaDownloader.LICENSE.txt

-The issue appears to occur specifically when System.IO.Pipelines and MediaDownloader or a similar algorithm are used together (PipeMediaDownloader, PipeMediaDownloaderSemaphoreStream, and PipeFillBuffer).
+The issue appears to occur specifically when `MediaDownloader` or a similar algorithm is used to read the HttpClient content stream until a buffer is full before processing lines. *FillBufferReader*, *PipeFillBuffer*, *PipeMediaDownloader*, and *PipeMediaDownloaderSemaphoreStream* reproduce the issue.
 The other implementations don't appear to trigger the reported issue.

-Ideally, it would be preferable to get System.IO.Pipelines and MediaDownloader to work well together, so that the Google.Cloud.Storage.V1 client library can be used to handle auth and other concerns.
+Ideally, it would be preferable to get MediaDownloader and the HttpClient content stream to work well together in a way that avoids buffering the full response, so that the Google.Cloud.Storage.V1 client library can be used to handle auth and other concerns.